-It is highly recommended that your machinery utilize a magnetic starting system.
+It is highly recommended that your machinery utilizes a magnetic starting system.
 Equipment that uses a rotary switch, push button that maintains position, toggle or lever is probably not a magnetic latching switch.
 A magnetic switch or starter will drop out if the main power is shut off or blinks.
 The most common failure we see is due to manual type switches.
 Your converter has a magnetic switch that latches in after the push button is depressed.
 In the event that the main power drops out, the phase converter will shut down.
 But equipment with manual type switches will remain "closed" and waiting for power....
 When the phase converter is restarted after the main power has returned and if your equipment has remained engaged, failure can occur.
 Your phase converter starting system is designed to start the idler motor only.
-Trying to start the phase converter and your equipment simultaneously can/will cause the start capacitors to fail and the resulting damage is not covered under our warranty.
+Trying to start your equipment simultaneously can/will cause the start capacitors to fall.

 It is very difficult in a multi-man shop to prevent the above from occurring.
-Elimia has a special option that can be added to your phase converter to prevent this failure and save you from costly down-time.
-This economical option can be built in to your phase converter or purchased and installed separately.
-Please call us a 256-528-7120 for more information.
+Elimia has a special option that can be added to your phase converter to prevent this failure.

-Please note: Elimia Industrial is not responsible for any damages resulting from misapplication of its products.
-It is your responsibility to verify our products meet the specifications for your equipment and application and that the phase converter is running fully before you switch on your equipment.
+Please note: Elimia Industrial is not responsible for any damages contributed from misapplication of its products.
+It is your responsibility to verify our products meet the specifications for your equipment and application.